Basketball: NZ Breakers coach Dan Shamir coach opens up on scary Covid-19 battle - NZ Herald

-Shamir was among a number of members of the Breakers' travelling party to catch the virus and be forced into isolation, spending the last two weeks away from the team.
+Shamir was among a number of members of the Breakers travelling party who caught the virus and were forced into isolation, spending the last two weeks away from the team.

 "Just mentally, I was so worried; I couldn't even sit down to watch a TV show.
-I didn't have the focus or the mental energy," Shamir said.
+I didn't have the focus or the mental energy," Shamir recalled.

-"While you're sitting for 10 days with a high fever in the middle of a world pandemic, the things that go through your mind are not great.
-All of a sudden, you're thinking, 'What's going to happen if something bad happens?'
+"Obviously the things you're thinking about while you're sitting for 10 days with a high fever in the middle of a world pandemic, the things that go through your mind are not great.
+All of a sudden, you're thinking 'what's going to happen if something bad happens?'

 "A lot of bad thoughts, and in life we all know that we don't think about the bad things until it hits you, then the only thing that matters is getting back on your feet and feeling good."

-For the first time in his coaching career, Shamir was unable to be on the sidelines with his team for a game and instead had to watch the Breakers' 24-point loss to the South East Melbourne Phoenix on Saturday night on TV.
+For the first time in his coaching career, Shamir was unable to be on the sidelines, and instead had to watch the Breakers' 24-point loss to the South East Melbourne Phoenix on Saturday night on TV.

-It was the first game for the Breakers in two weeks and saw them tumbling back to the reality of the regular season after stringing together some good wins in the preseason.

-The Kiwi club struggled to get going early and fell well behind at halftime.
-They were only able to convert on 23 per cent of their field-goal attempts in the first half, and a woeful seven per cent from beyond the three-point arc.
+After a disrupted week, the Breakers struggled early and fell behind at halftime, only converting on 23 per cent of their field goal attempts in the first half, and a woeful seven per cent on three pointers.

 But for all their struggles in the first half, they held their own in the second half which gives them something to build upon ahead of their next game — a rematch against the Phoenix on Friday night.